-The Wisconsin Department of Safety and Professional Services (DSPS), Division of Legal Services and Compliance (DLSC) provides legal services to professional boards, regulated industries and the Department regarding the investigation and prosecution/discipline of licensed credential holders for violations of statute and administrative rule.
+The Wisconsin Department of Safety and Professional Services (DSPS), Division of Legal Services and Compliance (DLSC) provides legal services to professional boards, regulated industries and the Department regarding the investigation and prosecution/discipline of licensed credential holders for violations of statutes and administrative rules.

-DLSC is comprised of complaint intake staff, consumer protection investigators, regulatory specialists, paralegals, attorneys/prosecutors, Board Counsel, and management staff.
+DLSC is comprised of complaint intake staff, consumer protection investigators, regulatory specialists, paralegals, attorneys/prosecutors, board counsel, and management staff.
 The DLSC team of professionals is responsible for the complaint intake process, monitoring compliance with disciplinary orders, administering a confidential program for impaired professionals, called the Professional Assistance Procedure (PAP), performing audits of trust accounts, and conducting business inspections for pharmacies, drug distributors and manufacturers, funeral establishments, and barber and cosmetology schools and establishments.

-As the Board of Nursing (BON) is charged with ensuring competent practice of licensed nurse professionals in the State of Wisconsin by protecting the public, deterring conduct, and rehabilitating the licensee, it enlists the services of DLSC in order to accomplish these goals.
-The BON relies on DLSC to provide investigation and legal services for complaints of unprofessional conduct filed against these licensees.
-As part of these services, DLSC provides a Nursing Team comprised of the staff identified below.
+The Medical Examining Board (MEB) is charged with ensuring competent practice of licensed medical professionals in the state of Wisconsin.
+It enlists the services of DLSC in order to accomplish this purpose.
+The MEB relies on DLSC to provide investigation and legal services for complaints of unprofessional conduct filed against these licensees.
+As part of these services, DLSC provides a Medical and Affiliates Team comprised of the staff identified below.
 The following briefly summarizes the responsibilities of these positions:

 - Attorneys (Prosecutors) Legal experts that perform specialized legal services relating to one or more areas of law.
-Prepares pleadings, briefs, legal options, orders and all types of legal documents and memorandums.
-Prepares findings of fact and conclusions of law, and negotiates orders.
-Administers oaths, examines witnesses, and issues subpoenas requiring appearance of witnesses and the production of documents.
-Presides at and conducts formal and informal hearings of varied complexity in connection with the administration of state laws and regulations. - Board Counsel Provide legal guidance to boards and agency staff on a wide variety of issues such as a board's authority and jurisdiction with respect to legal review of disciplinary matters, assist with legal issues related to credentialing, interpreting statutes and administrative rules affecting the Board, and prepare for and attend board meetings to present legal analysis and give advice.
+Prepare pleadings, briefs, orders and all types of legal documents and memorandums.
+Prepare findings of fact and conclusions of law, and negotiates orders.
+Issues subpoenas requiring appearance of witnesses and the production of documents.
+Represents the MEB at formal hearings of varied complexity in connection with the administration of state laws and regulations. - Board Counsel Provide legal guidance to boards and agency staff on a wide variety of issues such as a board's authority and jurisdiction with respect to legal review of disciplinary matters, assist with legal issues related to credentialing, interpreting statutes and administrative rules affecting the Board, and prepare for and attend board meetings to present legal analysis and give advice.
 Board Counsel also drafts, reviews and approves a variety of documents necessary to carry out board business.
-Finally, Board Counsel represents the boards in hearings before administrative law judges concerning application denials. - Complaint Intake Staff Evaluate and review incoming complaints and request information; process the opening and/or closing of cases; monitor complaints in the initial review process.
-Also performs other administrative and program-related support to DLSC. - Consumer Protection Investigators Advanced Plan, develop and conduct comprehensive investigations involving compliance with, or violations of, a wide range of statutes, rules, regulations, and/or standards. - Management Staff Manage subordinates and programs within DLSC. - Paralegals and Paralegals Advanced Perform a wide range and combination of professional-level, law-related activities to assist DLSC staff attorneys in the delivery of legal services, conducts specialized or complex legal research and the analysis of case law, assist attorneys at hearings, draft and prepare a variety of legal documents. - Paralegal Advanced and Regulatory Specialists (Monitoring and PAP) Regulatory work in the areas of compliance and/or enforcement for licensees who are being monitored with disciplinary orders and/or enrolled in the PAP.
+Finally, Board Counsel represents the boards in hearings before administrative law judges concerning application denials. - Complaint Intake Staff Review and evaluate incoming complaints and request information; process the opening and/or closing of cases; monitor complaints in the initial review process.
+Also performs other administrative and program-related support to DLSC. - Consumer Protection Investigators and Consumer Protection Investigators Advanced Plan, develop and conduct comprehensive investigations involving compliance with, or violations of, a wide range of statutes, rules, regulations, and/or standards. - Management Staff Manage subordinates and programs within DLSC. - Paralegals and Paralegals Advanced Perform a wide range and combination of professional-level, law-related activities to assist DLSC staff attorneys in the delivery of legal services, conducts specialized or complex legal research and the analysis of case law, assist attorneys at hearings, draft and prepare a variety of legal documents. - Paralegal Advanced and Regulatory Specialists (Monitoring and PAP) Regulatory work in the areas of monitoring compliance with disciplinary orders and in the PAP.

-In general, DSPS operates based upon a complaint-driven process, meaning the majority of compliance and disciplinary actions are the result of complaints submitted by outside sources, rather than DSPS' active search for misconduct.
+In general, DLSC operates based upon a complaint-driven process, meaning the majority of compliance and disciplinary actions are the result of complaints submitted by outside sources, rather than DSPS' active search for misconduct.
 The complaint itself may come from a variety of sources, such as consumers and professionals who alert DSPS to the potential misconduct.